Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Smart option:

-- Solar-aware charger (e.g., Zappi, Tesla Wall Connector)
+- A solar-aware charger (e.g. Zappi, Tesla Wall Connector)

 - Automatically adjusts charging to use excess solar